 Pep Band: Pep Band is a group of student musicians who play from the stands during sporting events.
 It helps get the crowd excited and into the game.
 It is an optional activity.

-Plumes and Shakos: Shakos are the band members’ hat for their uniforms.
+Plumes and Shakos: Shakos are the band members’ hats for their uniforms.
 Plumes are the fluffy white decorative accessories that are stuck onto the band members’ shakos before they perform.
-Between appearances they are carefully stored and managed by our uniform coordinator.
+Between appearances, they are carefully stored and managed by our uniform coordinator.
 The plumes are very soft, very red, and very susceptible to destruction by water and/or contact with teenagers.
 Thus they are applied at the last possible moment before performances and removed as quickly as possible after performances.

 Red Sea: The name of the student section cheering section in MCHS Sundevil Stadium and MC Sundevil Arena.
 They’re extremely enthusiastic and over the top when it comes to supporting Mt Carmel events.
 They won the KUSI “Battle of The Fans” a few times.